EXPANDING SUCCESSFUL AFFORDABLE HOUSING IN CAMBRIDGE

 The AHO allows the creation of new, permanently affordable housing that is denser than what might be allowed under base zoning and creates a new review process through which new affordable housing can be approved more efficiently.

-Under the current plan, the 95 new apartments will be available at a range of affordable rents, including dozens of three- and four-bedroom units, as well as apartments for households with mobility impairments and sensory impairments.
+The 95 new apartments will be available to households earning up to 80 percent of Area Media Income (AMI), including dozens of three- and four-bedroom units, as well as apartments for households with mobility impairments and sensory impairments.
 The two planned new buildings will meet modern environmental standards.

 Throughout the pre-development process, WinnDevelopment has welcomed input from current residents of Walden Square Apartments, abutters of the property, neighbors and city officials.
-Community feedback has been important in improving the proposal.
-It is expected to be formally submitted to the Planning Board for consideration later this summer.
+Community feedback has been important in improving the development plan.